AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/FAQ/Can I recover an OSS object after the object is deleted or overwritten?.md

 ## Data deletion and overwriting

-OSSThe following items are the description about user data management in Service Terms andSecurity Center Service Level Agreement \(SLA\).
+OSSThe following items are the description about user data management in Service Terms and Security Center Service Level Agreement \(SLA\).

 -   The following items are the description about user data management in Service Terms:
     -   You can delete, change, and manage your business data.
 If you manually release services or delete data, Alibaba Cloud does not retain the data.